andymckenzie/R-plots/resume.md

 **Icahn School of Medicine at Mount Sinai**
 TA for Brain & Behavior, 2014, 2015
 TA for Summer School in Computational Genomics, 2016
+Instructor for CREEDS RNA-Seq and Genomics Courses, 2017